helium/HIP/0052-lorawan-dao.md

 With the activation of [HIP 10](https://github.com/helium/HIP/blob/master/0010-usage-based-data-transfer-rewards.md), hotspot operators receive HNT emissions up to 32.5% per epoch and are rewarded at 1:1 rate based on dollar value of Data Credits transfers as per the [HNT Price Oracle](https://docs.helium.com/blockchain/oracles).
 This proposal scales Data Credits rewards based on actual activity on the network, and disincentivizes arbitrageurs from taking advantage of more arbitrary distribution mechanisms for rewards.

 **[HIP 37](https://github.com/helium/HIP/blob/master/0037-omni-protocol-poc.md) proposed the removal of a division between proof-of-coverage and data credits rewards entirely at the date of the second HNT halving (8/1/2023).
-We propose this removal happen from the launch of the Lorawan subDAO.
+We propose this removal happen from the launch of the IoT subDAO.
 As shown in the emissions schedule, this is reflected in the IOT subDAO.**

 At present, every 24 bytes sent in a packet cost 1 DC, priced at $0.00001.
 Data Credits are generated by burning the requisite amount of HNT as per the Helium price oracle.

 The transaction is as follows:

 1. A Miner receives a packet and determines who it belongs to
-2. The Miner reaches the appropriate Helium LoRaWAN Network Server / Router and offers the packet
+2. The Miner reaches the appropriate Helium IoT Network Server / Router and offers the packet
 3. The Helium Router expresses interest in the packet and accepts delivery
 4. The Miner provides the packet under the promise that the Helium Router will spend a Data Credit in the name of the Miner